Right about now you might be thinking about doing a little garden cleanup and preparation for fall.

 Forgive me that I gave the rose my song,

 Ere thou, the daisy, hadst my heart!

 This award-winning book offers a lovely blend of a cookbook along with garden stories that allow you to live vicariously with Hesser on a culinary school of an estate in burgundy France.

 Since the book is about traditional French gardening and cooking, it also captures the local customs and wisdom cultivated in provincial France.

 Each chapter covers a month.
 The book can be read one season at a time, following along with the changes on the calendar and in the harvest.
 Each season offers a recipe for stock.

-The little stories about the gardener are delightful and there are wonderful tips that gardeners will appreciate appreciate.
+The little stories about the gardener are delightful, and there are lovely tips that gardeners will appreciate.
 For instance, Amanda learned not to pick cabbages before a frost because the frost enhances the flavor.
-There’s a lovely recipe for pumpkin soup as well as all kinds of preserves.
+There’s a beautiful recipe for pumpkin soup as well as all kinds of preserves.

 This is my favorite kind of book because it’s part cookbook, part garden story, and part history.